hanzhi713/Parametric-Roulette/Mechanism.tex.md

 Some considered the first method to be unnatural as the roulette doesn't appear consistently inside or outside the parametric curve.
 Therefore, I came up with this method in order to correct that issue.

 The roulette is kept consistently inside or outside the parametric curve by switching signs of $\Delta x$ at all cusps except horizontal cusps.
 The rotation direction of the circle is consistent throughout.

-Additionally, a cusp is met, the circle will revolve around the cusp.
-The drawback of this method is that the path of revolution and the previous roulette may appear to be not contiguous.
-This is mainly caused by inaccuracies in floating point arithmetic.
+Additionally, when a cusp is met, the circle will revolve around the cusp.
 The effect of this method is shown below.

 | Heart                                              | Astroid                                              |
 | -------------------------------------------------- | ---------------------------------------------------- |
 | <img src="doc/heart-revolve.gif">                  | <img src="doc/astroid-revolve.gif">                  |
 | config is available [here](doc/heart-revolve.json) | config is available [here](doc/astroid-revolve.json) |

-Sometimes cusps may not be detected due to the numerical nature of my method.
+The drawback of this method is that the path of revolution and the previous roulette may appear to be not contiguous.
+This is mainly caused by inaccuracies in floating point arithmetic.
+Moreover, sometimes cusps may not be detected due to the numerical nature of my method.
 In such cases, try to decrease the drawing step so better numerical accuracy can be achieved.